 |15.||Panasonic G3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |17.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

-Both the G7 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the G7 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The G7 was replaced by the Panasonic G85, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the G7 and RX10 II can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Sony RX10 II Manual.